keepertech/kt.jsonapi/docs/introduction.rst

 number of methods to generate responses;
 :meth:`~kt.jsonapi.api.Context.resource` is the method to generate a response with a single resource as the primary data.
-Additional methods are provided to generate responses containing a relationship or collection as primary data.
+Additional methods are provided on the :class:`~kt.jsonapi.api.Context` object to generate responses containing a relationship or collection as primary data.

 .. _Abstract Base Classes: